googlefonts/fontra/README.md

     `npm install`

-- To verify if all is installed correctly, run both test suites:
+- To verify if everything is installed correctly, run both test suites:

     `pytest`